 - Applicants who graduated more than four years prior to the start of the NPIC program must meet the above requirements.
 In addition, these applicants are required to submit a Supplemental Application Form.
-Once the form has been received and reviewed, an link for the video interview will be emailed. - 2.
-Admission to a program does not guarantee registration into required courses. - 3.
-Please refer to the program application dates on the Application Information page.
+Once the form has been received and reviewed, an link for the video interview will be emailed. - Admission to a program does not guarantee registration into required courses.